I try the infamous King of Fruits

 Which is why, upon visiting South East Asia, it was something I had to try.
 Bucket List status.

 An opportunity to try Durian was not nearly as elusive as I expected, as the fruit was available at any time of day from street venders, the backs of pickup trucks, and even your average grocery store.

 Bulbous, green and spiky, this King of Fruits seemed to follow me wherever I went in Southeast Asia.
 In fact, I was apparently so adament in my initial enthusiasm in trying the fruit, that other members of my study abroad program began to tease me for my “obsession” with Durian, and pointed out references to the fruit wherever I went, acting as though it was a fetish of mine.
 The inside joke persisted for the remainder of my time abroad.

-I tried my portion my very first night in Chiang Mai, as I was perusing the lines of stalls at the massive Night Bazaar.
+I tried my experimental portion my very first night in Chiang Mai, as I was perusing the lines of stalls at the massive Night Bazaar.
 A friend and I purchased a pre-cut section for around 100 baht (much pricier than buying the unopened full fruit, but convenience is key).

 The scent was not nearly as overpowering as I was expecting, although it was noticeable and not exactly pleasant.
 I crossed my fingers and hoped that I would be in the minority that had genes for enjoying the fruit.

 I bit in.

 The inside was very custard-like, hardly fibrous at all.
 I wasn’t absolutely mortified, so I didn’t quite get the disgusted reaction picture I was hoping for.